-When an instruction manual accompanies a product, it must also be provided in Brazilian Portuguese.
+When an Instruction for Use (IFU) is required, it must be provided in Brazilian Portuguese.

 2.6.
 Temporary import

 After more than 5 years of use in the Brazilian territory, the ATA Carnet can no longer be used as a customs document able to support temporary admission and export operations of goods in the country due to the lack of expression of interest by any national organization to take place of guaranteeing and issuing association, essential for the continuity of the program.
 The operations with ATA Carnet in Brazil ended on December 31st, 2021.
 See detailed information here.